Patternform Guide: Fastest Way to Find Winning Horses (Step-by-Step)

 How to Use Moneyform Cards

-The numbers express a range at which the horse traded at in-running.
+The numbers express the range at which the horse traded at in-running.
 The * expresses a win, or at the very least a 1.01 gubbing.
-The numbers representing the price band above it which it traded at (lowest) in-play, 9 being anything above.
-The overall % is just that of the total runs, how many times did the horse half in price – Gibbs Hill did 100% of the time for example.
+The numbers represent the price band above it, which it traded at (lowest) in-play, 9 being anything above.
+The overall % is just that of the total runs, how many times did the horse half in price – Gibbs Hill did 100% of the time,e for example.
 Useful to know.

 Moneyform cards are best used to confirm of deny a selected front-runner or selection suspect will shorten in-running.